 The lay lawyer Johannes Andreae (died 1348) was the most influential canonist of the fourteenth century.
 He wrote commentaries on many works.
 The romanist Baldus de Ubaldis (1327-1400), too, wrote a canon law commentary, on the first three books of the Liber Extra.
 One has called Nicolaus de Tudeschis (1386-1445) the last classical canonist.
 He was a professor at Siena, abbot of a Sicilian monastery and archbishop of Palermo (hence his nickname Panormitanus).

 Canonists worked at the high courts, in the services of bishops and cathedral chapters, they teached at law faculties or made themselves a career in the Church.
 Some popes were canonists, notably Innocent IV.
 Francesco Zabarella became the archbishop of Florence and a cardinal (hence also known as Cardinalis).
 Guido de Baysio was the archdeacon of Bologna (Archidiaconus), and thus also head of the university.
-Well known theologians like Jean Gerson, Pierre d’Ailly and Nicolaus of Kues knew their way in canon law.
-From canonists, too, legal advice in the form of consilia has survived, for example from Oldradus de Ponte (see for instance his nrs.
+Well-known theologians like Jean Gerson, Pierre d’Ailly and Nicolaus of Kues knew their way in canon law.
+Legal advice in the form of consilia has survived also for canonists, for example from Oldradus de Ponte (see for instance his nrs.
 35 and 92), Panormitanus and Zabarella.

 Canon law did not just concern the Church.
 It pertained to both private and public life.
 Lawyers argued that canon law could apply because of a person’s rank and standing (“ratione personae”), because of the matter involved (“ratione materiae”) and when justice had not been done or sins had remained unremitted (“ratione peccati”).
 Thus canon law could be relevant for people engaged and married, students, travelers, crusaders, widows, merchants and money lenders.